security-assignments/security-assignments.github.io/_activities/activity_cipherdisk.md

 ---
-title: Cipher Disk In-Class Activity
+title: "Activity: Cipher Disk"
 description: Hands-on practice with monoalphabetic and polyalphabetic substitution ciphers.
 include_toc: true
+slug: cipherdisk
 ---

 Use the cipher disk at the following site to answer the questions below: